 Learning this difference is key to your mental framing and attitude toward using money to better yourself and your quality of life.

-When we spend money it’s usually on perishable goods that we might need for survival, OR on anti-necessities that have a very fleeting payoff.
-Think: candy, cigarettes, bedazzled iPhone cases, new cars, etc.
+When we spend money, it’s usually on perishable goods that we might need for survival OR on anti-necessities that have a very fleeting payoff.

-When we invest money, we are expecting a durable, long-term payoff in one of the three areas of the framework above.
-Think: learning a skill, freeing up time to spend with family, getting in shape, etc.
+When we invest money, we expect a durable, long-term payoff in one of the three areas of the framework above.

 Make a quick list of the top 10 things you spend money on and the top 10 things you are thinking about spending money on.

-- Will the spend make you a better person over the long term?
+2. Will spending make you a better person over the long term?

-- Will the spend take care of other, smaller problems that are likely to occur over and over again?
+3. Will spending take care of other, smaller problems that are likely to occur over and over again?

-If the expenditure improves you as a person, solve problems, and last a long time, you probably have an investment.
+If the expenditure improves you as a person, solves problems, and lasts a long time, you probably have an investment.

 2. Draw Your Circle of Competence